- Message from Co-directors

 Columbia Ideas at Work showcases recent business research with an online magazine, provides research briefs which highlight main findings of research papers, and has a searchable archive of faculty publications and viewpoints.
 Papers featuring social enterprise topics and faculty include:

-When it comes to social responsibility, writes Professor Stephen Meier, being too bad or too good can bring harmful headlines.
+When it comes to social responsibility, writes Professor Stephan Meier, being too bad or too good can bring harmful headlines.

-Professor Stephen Meier investigates how a simple text message can prompt the poor to double their savings.
+Professor Stephan Meier investigates how a simple text message can prompt the poor to double their savings.

 Professor Jonah Rockoff discusses how much teacher absences hurt student achievement.